anxix/gps_history/README.md

     mobile devices without any worries about running out of RAM.
   * Modular and extensible architecture: add your own points definitions, containers or persistence mechanisms.
-  * Many unit tests, examples and lots of documentation.
+  * Many unit tests, examples, benchmarks and lots of documentation.
+  * Utility functions for dealing with time and distance.
   * Null safety.
   * Dependencies on third party libraries are limited to superficial functionality, and then only very mainstream well supported ones.